keeperrl_wiki

 • Leave the Keeper (if he is at all difficult) until the last.

-• Before you do anything else, kill all the keepers imp’s so he cant arm any more traps or improve his armory any further.
+• Before you do anything else, kill all the keeper’s imps so he can’t arm any more traps or improve his armory any further.

-• Tempt them out of the dungeon by knocking down their front door - shoot them when the come out to investigate!
+• Shoot them when the come out to investigate!
 (Very occasionally there are no bows and arrows.
 Throw stuff instead).

 • With all the imps dead, there is now a limit to the number of traps you will face in the dungeon.